Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/GUI FLP Exporter.md

 - Set Processor_Type
 -  Launch at system startup
 - Toggle, auto export all projects you worked on today
+- Enable Set output folder sub folder, User can name the sub folder within subfolder where they want to export songs
+    - Create check if folde exists, else create folder
+- Add about section, with version name
+    - And disclaimer text, FL Studio must be closed.
+Show disclaimer 2 times, FLstudio must be closed before exporting songs

 If settings is empty (first time users), prompt user to run FL Studio, run code to get FL_Studio_Path and processes type, prompt user input fields for other values and store in json file
 Save values for next run